 Although social grooming is an act of bonding, every cat reaches a point where they have had enough.
 Think of it as a hug that has lingered for far too long.

-Although cats that groom either other have a solid bond, some form of play fighting can develop.
+Although cats that groom each other have a solid bond, some form of play fighting can develop.
 And, although rare, if the wrong buttons are pressed a bit of play fighting could advance to the next level.
 Hissing, squealing, slapping, etc. can be unleashed at that point.
 This is where it is critical for an owner to step in and make peace.

 Most who have studied this topic suggest that a lack of patience is the tipping point.
 Because cats are naturally curious animals and also like to walk to the beat of their own drum, the act of another cat messing with them for too long can lead to annoyance.